-The bearings provided shall be heavy duty, deep groove, radial ball type bearings.
+The bearings provided shall be heavy duty, deep groove, radial and spherical roller type bearings.
 Sleeve bearings on any portion of the pump or transmission shall be prohibited due to wear, deflection, and alignment concerns.
 The bearings shall be protected at all openings from road dirt and water splash with oil seals and water slingers.